d3xter666/ui5-tooling/packages/documentation/docs/pages/ESSupport.md

 | v3.0+               | ECMAScript 2022              |      |
 | v2.0+               | ECMAScript 2009/ES5          | Note that code up to ECMAScript 2020 can be parsed, however required code analysis might not work correctly for specific language features |

 The following section describes all restrictions grouped by the kind of ECMAScript language feature.
-To get more insights into the code analyzing executed by UI5 CLI check out [Code Analysis](./CodeAnalysis).
+To get more insights into the code analysing executed by UI5 CLI check out [Code Analysis](./CodeAnalysis).

 ## Language Features with Restrictions